 Is melatonin really effective?

 While some studies show a clear improvement of sleep onset in their volunteers, this is not the case for all.
 Indeed, taking melatonin seems more effective when its presence in the body is at its lowest, either in the afternoon or early evening.
 That is to say at times when it is not yet sleeping time.
 What a shame…

 In fact, since melatonin is mainly a hormone regulating biological rhythms (including sleep), it would be especially useful for sleep disorders caused by bad biological rhythms: jet lag or night work, for example.
 Or even, for the minority of people (often elderly) who do not produce enough naturally, or not at the right time.

 On its safety: it may interact with other medical treatments, such as anticoagulants.
 Even today, we do not know much about its long-term effects.
 It is, therefore, necessary to use it over a limited time period.

-In all cases, sleeping pills tackle the symptoms of insomnia, but not what causes it.
+Are sleeping pills efficient?
+Well, in all cases, sleeping pills tackle the symptoms of insomnia, but not what causes it.
 While they are useful in cases of acute and punctual insomnia, we do not advise to take them in the long-term.
 Taking molecules that modify the functioning of our neuronal processes is indeed far from innocuous.
 Chronic insomnia requires first and foremost a thorough work on our sleep habits.
 And even punctually, there are other solutions than drugs to sleep better.